WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Disable old PHP versions on new servers by default.
 Add controls to allow admin to re-enable them on a server-by-server basis.
 * Tweak: WPAPP - Preference ipv4 over ipv6 (update bash create-server script)
 * Fix: WPAPP - Staging and Cloned sites did not carry-over the metas that indicate the status of the various caches.
+* Fix: WPAPP - Typo on site TOOLS tab - reset permissions description should say 664 for files, not 644.
 * Dev: WPAPP - New filter to allow providers to add text to any error messages when a server immediately fails to deploy.

 4.15.0